Webber keeps Vettel off Abu Dhabi pole

 American Sam Querrey claimed the biggest title of his career with an emphatic 6-3 7-6(3) upset victory over second seed Rafa Nadal in the final of the Mexican Open on Saturday.

-ABU DHABI Mark Webber seized pole position for the floodlit Abu Dhabi Grand Prix with Red Bull team mate and quadruple world champion Sebastian Vettel making a rare error and having to settle for second best on Saturday.
+ABU DHABI Mark Webber seized pole position for the floodlit Abu Dhabi Grand Prix on Saturday with Red Bull team mate and quadruple world champion Sebastian Vettel making a rare error and having to settle for second best.

 The pole, with Webber approaching the end of his Formula One career this month, was the Australian's 13th in 12 years and second in three races.